Odisha University of Agriculture and Technology: Research and extension

-The University has strengthened its research and extension base by establishing eight Zonal Research Stations, four Zonal Sub-stations, 7 Commodity Research Stations and 13 Adaptive Research Stations spread over the state/ along with 48 All India Coordinated Research Projects.
+The university has strengthened its research and extension base by establishing eight Zonal Research Stations, four Zonal Sub-stations, seven Commodity Research Stations and 13 Adaptive Research Stations spread over the state/ along with 48 All India Coordinated Research Projects.
 Also, more than 41 National Agricultural Technology Projects are in operation.
-A number of ad-hoc projects funded by different external agencies are also implemented in the University.
-Some of the eminent faculties such as Dr Biswaranjan Paital, Dr Himansu Sekhar Sahoo, Prof. Gyana Ranjan Rout have made the University proud by publishing their research in very high impact factor (IF 6-18) Journals.
-Notably, for the fourth time from 2021,Dr Paital is ranked among the top 2% of the scientists of the world as ranked by the Stanford University, USA and published by Elsevier.
+A number of ad-hoc projects funded by different external agencies are also implemented in the university.
+Some of the eminent faculties such as Dr. Biswaranjan Paital, Dr. Himansu Sekhar Sahoo, Prof. Gyana Ranjan Rout have made the university proud by publishing their research in very high impact factor (IF 6–18) Journals.
+Notably, for the fourth time from 2021,Dr Paital is ranked among the top 2% of the scientists of the world as ranked by the Stanford University in USA and published by Elsevier.

-The University has a separate Directorate of Extension Education which refines technologies and disseminates knowledge to the farming community through a network of 31 KVKs in all Districts of Odisha under different agro-climatic zones.
+The university has a separate Directorate of Extension Education which refines technologies and disseminates knowledge to the farming community through a network of 31 KVKs in all Districts of Odisha under different agro-climatic zones.
 It also provides feedback to the research system for finding a solution to the farmer's problems.
 Transfer of knowledge programmes are carried out through Krishi Vigyan Kendras (KVKs), University Extension Block Programme (UEBP), Information and Communication wing, Distance Education, Video Project, Agricultural Technology Information Centre (ATIC), Kissan Call Centre (KCC) and Odisha Gender Resources Centre (OGRC).